-- Religious holy days; - Required court appearances; - Activities related to obtaining U.S. citizenship; - Documented health-care appointments for the student or a child of the student, including absences related to autism services, if the student returns to school on the same day of the appointment and brings a note from the health-care provider; - Absences resulting from a serious or life-threatening illness or related treatment that makes a student's attendance infeasible, with certification by a physician; - For students in the conservatorship of the state, - An activity required under a court-ordered service plan; or - Any other court-ordered activity, provided it is not practicable to schedule the student's participation in the activity outside of school hours.
+- Religious holy days; - Required court appearances; - Appearing at a governmental office to obtain U.S. citizenship; - Taking part in a US naturalization oath ceremony - Serving as an election clerk - Health-care appointments for the student or a child of the student, including absences related to autism services - Absences resulting from a serious or life-threatening illness or related treatment that makes a student's attendance infeasible, with certification by a physician; - For students in the conservatorship of the state, - An activity required under a court-ordered service plan; or - Any other court-ordered activity, provided it is not practicable to schedule the student's participation in the activity outside of school hours.